- Table of Contents

 c.
 Organisational Structure

-Consider a scenario where an organisation adopts a matrix structure, where employees report to both functional managers and project managers.
+Consider a scenario where an organisation adopts a matrix structure, where employees report to functional and project managers.
 HR practices in such an environment might prioritise skills development that aligns with the demands of diverse project teams.
 The internal environment, defined by organisational structure, becomes a blueprint for HR strategies that optimise workflow and foster collaboration.

 d.
 Resource Allocation